 This got me thinking about boards I have owned and let go of.
 Yeah, another "one that got away story"... but it's a good one, I promise!

-A little while back I got a random but very welcome email from a young lady named Lainey who is the proud owner of a late 1960s Hobie surfboard.
-She told me that she found Qustom via a web search for a WAVEset adapter for this very pristine midlength that bears no modle name, only the way cool Hobie logo that you see in the photos below.
+A little while back I got a random but very welcome email from a young lady named Lainey who is the proud owner of a late 1960s or early '70s Hobie surfboard.
+She told me that she found Qustom via a web search for a WAVEset adapter for this very pristine midlength that bears no model name and just the way cool Hobie logo that you see in the photos below.

 Here's a little piece I threw together after dragging the old Hi-8 Sony Handicam out of mothballs.
 I've never shot surfing with it before, and I'm pretty stoked on the results!

 Before the Beach Boys and Jan and Dean and Gidget and gnarly crowds and carloads of hodads there was jazz.
 And jugs of red wine on the beach, wooden surfboards, and funny swimsuits.
 Can any musical artist evoke these times better than the meandering stylings of Ornette Coleman?
 I think not!